seralexeev/xrabbit.dev/README.md

 id: 92
 date: 17-06-2025
 media:
-  - media/92-1.jpg
+  - 92-1.jpg
 ```

-Since i2c supports addressing you can simply parallel the pins by changing the device addresses.
-For this there is such a small and handy 10 channel device.
+Since i2c supports addressing you can just parallel the pins by changing the device addresses.
+There's this small and handy 10-channel device for that.

 ---